Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/0-shortexample.md

 # GIVE Tutorial 0: Start from a 2 minutes example

 Just copy paste the following HTML codes to [jsfiddle](https://jsfiddle.net/), an online HTML testing website for testing of your own HTML codes.
 1) Go to  [jsfiddle](https://jsfiddle.net), 2) copy paste the following lines to the HTML panel (top left), 3) hit "run" button.
 Congratulations!
-You have built your first genome browser webpage using GIVE-Hub data source in less than 1 minute.
+You have built your first genome browser webpage using data source from GIVE Data Hub in less than 1 minute.
 ```html
 <!-- header source -->
 <script src="https://www.givengine.org/bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>